Tuesday, December 3, 2024

 They deliberated on the status of a group known as rathakaras (literally, chariot makers).
 They laid down their occupations, which were to include architecture, building coaches and chariots, erecting gateways for temples with images in them, preparing wooden equipment used to perform sacrifices, building mandapas, making jewels for the king.

-Rajputization v Islamization: The Difference
+Rajputization versus Islamization: The Difference

 As we discussed previously, the rise of Rajput clans to the position of rulers set an example for the tribal people to follow.
 Gradually, with the support of the Brahmanas, many tribes became a part of the caste system.
 But only the leading tribal families could join the ruling class.
-A large majority joined the lower jatis of caste society.
+A large majority joined the lower jatis of caste society (NCERT).

 In Punjab, the Khokhar tribe was very influential during the thirteenth and fourteenth centuries.
 Later, the Gakkhars became more important.
 Their chief, Kamal Khan Gakkhar, was made a noble (mansabdar) by Emperor Akbar.